rovaughn/platform-docs/platform/manual/tutorial/user-model.rst

       }

-Generate API Code
+Generate API code
 -----------------

-The API-console has a code-generator that can automatically generate code to access all the above APIs (and more) in most popular languages.
+The API console has a code generator that can automatically generate code to access all the above APIs (and more) in the most popular languages.
 To generate API code, click on the ``Generate API Code`` button next to the ``Send`` button and choose your desired language.

-Other Login Providers
+Other login providers
 ---------------------

 You can also perform auth with ``Mobile``, ``Email``, ``Google`` and several more providers.
 Read more :ref:`here <providers>`.